Maria Costanza Panas: Beatification

-The beatification process was launched on 23 May 1983 after the Congregation for the Causes of Saints issued the official "nihil obstat" (no objections to the cause) edict and titled Panas as a Servant of God.
+The beatification process was launched on 23 May 1983 after the Congregation for the Causes of Saints issued the official nihil obstat edict and titled Panas as a Servant of God.
 The diocesan investigation into her life and reputation for holiness opened in the Fabriano-Matelica diocese on 10 October 1983 and was closed sometime later on 17 April 1988 before all documentation collected was sealed in boxes and sent to the C.C.S. in Rome who would begin their own investigation based on the evidence submitted.
 The C.C.S. issued a decree that validated the diocesan process on 12 November 1993 as having complied with their regulations for conducting causes.

 The postulation - officials in charge of the cause - compiled and submitted the official Positio dossier to the C.C.S. for further investigation in 1998.
 This dossier was the accumulation of all evidence collected during the diocesan investigation and was a position paper designed to assess her reputation for holiness based on documents and witness interrogatories.
 Theologians met and approved the cause after having reviewed the dossier on 12 May 2015 as did the cardinal and bishop members of the C.C.S. on 4 October 2016.
 Panas became titled as Venerable on 10 October 2016 after Pope Francis confirmed that she had lived a model life that demonstrated heroic virtue.